osmanperviz/graphql-input-validator.js/README.md

 # input-validator

-This package validates and cleans up user input especially for Graph QL servers.
+This package validates and format user input especially for Graph QL servers.

 ## Example